iamsiva11/iamsiva11.github.io/_posts/2017-11-25-graph-embeddings-2017-part2.md

 * SDNE - auto-encoder based(encoder decoder methods)
 * GCN - Uses CNN

+# A brief summary of pioneering graph embedding techniques

 Having seen the taxonomy of approaches in the Graph embeddigns technique; lets have a quick overview of what the important pioneering techniques in graph embedding do.
 And provide a context of the research developemnt and progress of in the Graph embeddings space: